Dave Dee, Dozy, Beaky, Mick & Tich: Career

-Five friends from Wiltshire, David John Harman (Dave Dee), Trevor Leonard Ward-Davies (Dozy), John Dymond (Beaky), Michael Wilson (Mick) and Ian Frederick Stephen Amey (Tich), formed a group in 1961, originally called Dave Dee and the Bostons.
+The group began in the late 1950s when "the Dozies" came together from various bands of the Salisbury area.
+Trevor Davies (Dozy), then with the Beatnicks met Ian Amey (Tich) and persuaded him to leave his group Eddy and the Strollers to join the Beatnicks.
+A few months later David Harman (Dave Dee) from the Coasters and Boppers came in and Tich approached his schoolmate John Dymond (Beaky) who also was a member of the Big Boppers to join in as well.

+Davies, Amey, and Harman would all be members of a group called Ronnie Blonde and the Beatnicks.
+They gigged extensively already with a repertoire of classic rockers and contemporary hits plus a few of their own numbers.
+One night their front man Ronnie did not show up and Dave ended up doing most of the lead vocals and eventually became the group’s front man.

+The group’s drummers would continuously change but finally around Christmas 1961 when Michael Wilson (Mick) whom Dozy had met while travelling on the bus, joined as their permanent drummer.
+With this new lineup, they changed their name to Dave Dee and the Bostons.
 They soon gave up their jobs (Dave Dee was a policeman) to make their living from music.
 Apart from performing in the UK, they occasionally played in Hamburg (Star-Club, Top Ten Club) and in Cologne (Storyville).

 Before leaving the Wiltshire police force, vocalist Dave Dee attended the scene of the motoring accident in which the American rock and roller Eddie Cochran was killed and Gene Vincent was injured in April 1960.

 In summer 1964, the British songwriters Ken Howard and Alan Blaikley became interested in recording them.
 The band was set up in the studio to make recordings with Joe Meek.
 These recording sessions failed to get off the ground.
 Dave Dee stated that Meek "had very strange recording techniques.
 He wanted us to play the song at half speed and then he would speed it up and put all these little tricks on it.
 We said we couldn't do it that way.
 He exploded, threw coffee all over the studio and stormed up to his room.
 His assistant [Patrick Pink] came in and said, 'Mr Meek will not be doing any more recording today'.
 That was it.
 We lugged all our gear out and went back home".
 The group eventually gained a recording contract with Fontana Records.